dmalhotra/SCTL/doc/tutorial/vector.rst

 Using the Vector class
 ===========================

-This tutorial provided a basic overview of how to use the Vector class.
-For more advanced usage and additional features, please refer to the :ref:`Vector class documentation <vector-dox>`.

 The Vector class is a dynamically resizable array with various utility functions.
 It provides functionalities similar to std::vector with additional features and optimizations.

+This tutorial provided a basic overview of how to use the Vector class.
+For more advanced usage and additional features, please refer to the Vector class API in :ref:`vector.hpp <vector_hpp>`.

+.. :ref:`Vector class documentation <vector-dox>`.

 Creating a Vector
 -----------------